 Financial institutions and local authorities have a critical role to play in promoting financial literacy.
 Due to the strategic role that banks play, they are better positioned to advance financial literacy in the following ways:

-• Educating their customers on the different types of account they can operate
+- Educating their customers on the different types of accounts they can operate

 Governments, on the other hand, should set up policies and initiatives that promote financial literacy.
 They can make laws to incorporate financial education in schools and also organise seminars and workshops to reach rural areas and vulnerable communities.
 Other ways that the government can promote financial literacy include: